halo-dot/halo_docs/sdk-access/sdk-access.md

 1. **Download the Test App**

-    Download our <a href="https://github.com/halo-dot/test_app-android_sdk" target="_blank">test app</a> from GitHub.
+    Clone our <a href="https://github.com/halo-dot/test_app-android_sdk" target="_blank">test app</a> repo from GitHub.

 <br/>

-2. **Configure Your App**
+2. **Configure The Test App**

     - Open `za/co/synthesis/halo/halotestapp/Config.kt` and replace the placeholder values of `PRIVATE_KEY_PEM`, `ISSUER`, and `USERNAME` with your own values.
-You will need the private key you used to generate your public key, your issuer name, and your username (you can use the email or phone number used to register).
+You will need the private key you used to generate your public key, your issuer name, and your username.

         ```kotlin
         object Config {